FileBack PC 4.1

 Why does FileBack PC appear to behave erratically?

 If a backup job in FileBack PC accesses files using two different file systems, NTFS on the source, and FAT32 on the destination, for example, this causes the date stamps to be out of sync after a time change.
-So to bring them back into sync FileBack PC has to do one of two things, depending on what version of the product you are running.
+So to bring them back into sync FileBack PC has to recopy or resynchronize all files.

 Keywords: daylight, recopy, recopies; Applies to: FileBack PC (All versions)Was this article helpful?
 Yes No